 Where Did The Calibrachoa Come From?

-Calibrachoa million bells are native to South America, specifically Chile, Peru and southern Brazil.
-The plant is named after Antonio de la Cal y Bracho, 19th century a pharmacologist.
+Calibrachoa million bells are native to South America, specifically Chile, Peru, and southern Brazil.
+The plant is named after Antonio de la Cal y Bracho, a 19th-century pharmacologist.

-They come in various flower colors like violet, blue, pink, yellow, magenta, white etc.
+They come in various flower colors like violet, blue, pink, yellow, magenta, white, etc.

-The million bell miniature petunia-like flowers grow about an inch in length and produce no fruits or seeds.
+The million-bell miniature petunia-like flowers grow about an inch in length and produce no fruits or seeds.
 Flowers simply fall off after their blooming period.

 Using Calibrachoa In The Garden And Landscape

 They are popular in garden design for use as blooming containers or colorful hanging baskets and window boxes.
-They can be a little expensive since they tough for extreme hot or cold weather conditions.

-They make great flowering plant additions used alone or as part of hanging baskets or planter window boxes as their long stems, spill and cascade over the pots or containers.
+They make great flowering plant additions used alone or as part of hanging baskets or planter window boxes as their long stems spill and cascade over the pots or containers.

 Instead, they keep on blooming until the environment freezes.
 You can pinch them off if you are fond of bushy shrubs.

-If you have never tried them put them on your “Must Plant” list this year.
+If you have never tried them, put them on your “Must Plant” list this year.